kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 EvictionRequest's `.spec.requesterName` should be set to the Eviction labels as a key.
 It should do the same for all responder names.
-The value should be either `"requester"`, `"responder"`, or `"requesterresponder"` depending on whether the same name/identifier is shared with any responder.
+The value should be either `"requester"`, `"responder"`, or `"requester-responder"` depending on whether the same name/identifier is shared with any responder.

 This will make watching these resources easier for all the parties as they can use a predictable labelSelector.

 #### Responder Selection

-Eviction `.status.targetResponders` will be set from pod/target's `.spec.evictionResponders` in the same order.
-A set of default responders (`imperative-eviction.k8s.io/evictor`) will also be appended to the end of the list.
+Eviction `.status.targetResponders` will be set from pod/target's `.spec.evictionResponders`.
+A set of default responders (`imperative-eviction.k8s.io/evictor`) will also be appended to the list.
 Once set, items cannot be added to or removed from `.status.targetResponders`.

 The controller should set `.status.observedGeneration` each time it observes a new generation of the Eviction object.

-The eviction request controller reconciles Evictions and first picks the index 0 responder from `.status.targetResponders` and setting its `state` to `Active`.
-`.status.responders[].startTime` should also be set to establish a baseline for any non-cooperating responder.
+The eviction request controller reconciles Evictions and first picks the highest priority responder (`.status.targetResponders[].priority`) from `.status.targetResponders` and setting its `state` to `Active`. `.status.responders[].startTime` should also be set to establish a baseline for any non-cooperating responder.

 If active responder's `.status.responders[].completionTime` is set, or 20 minutes have elapsed since `.status.responders[].heartbeatTime`, then the eviction request controller sets `.status.targetResponders[].state` to `Completed` or `Interrupted` respectively.
-The next responder at the higher list index from `.status.targetResponders[]` is then selected and its `state` is set to `Active`.
+The next responder with the highest priority from `.status.targetResponders[]` is then selected and its `state` is set to `Active`.

 If there is no EvictionRequest with the same target and Eviction intent in `.spec.intent`, the